-Becoming an authorized user on someone else’s credit card is one of the best options to build your credit.
-You simply ask a close family member or a friend with good credit to be added to an existing credit card account.
+Becoming an authorized user on someone else’s credit card is one of the best options to build credit from scratch.
+You can ask a close family member or a friend with a good credit score if they will add you to an existing credit card account.
 The better their credit is, the more it will help you.

 You will be issued a credit card in your name, linked to their account.
-However, you don’t ever actually have to use the card or even be given the card in order for the account to be reported on your credit report.
-When the primary cardholder makes charges and pays the bill on time, it will be reported on their credit history and on yours.
+However, you don’t ever actually have to use the credit card or even be given the card for the account to be reported on your credit report.
+When the primary cardholder makes charges and pays the bill on time, it will be reported on their credit report and yours.

 Your family members or friends do have the option of giving you a credit card, but they’re probably much more likely to add you if you tell them that you don’t want one.
 Explain to them that you just want to be added as a user and there’s no way it can hurt their credit by doing so unless they were to actually give you a card.

-It’s important to note that if you are the authorized user on an account that is paid late, it will negatively impact your credit.
-So make sure the person you ask actually has good credit and always pays the bill on time.
+It’s important to note that if you are the authorized user on an account that is paid late, it will negatively impact your credit scores.
+So make sure the person you ask actually has a good credit score and always pays the bill on time.

 But the good thing is that it’s a low-risk way to build credit, or even rebuild a poor credit score.
 The way a credit-builder loan works is that you essentially repay the loan in advance of receiving any money.

 Yes, you could simply put away your own money into savings and then use it, but that doesn’t help your credit score.
-Your financial institution reports your on-time payments to the consumer reporting agencies, lengthening your credit history and boosting your score.
+Your financial institution reports your on-time payments to the credit bureaus, lengthening your credit history and boosting your credit score.

 Check out Self.
 They allow you to take out a loan in increments ranging from $550 to $2,200.
 The money is held in a CD account and earns interest while you make monthly payments for a year.
 You can also check out our full review of Self.